-BBC Three Presents an investigation into the US laws letting older men marry girls under the age of 16.
+An investigation into the US laws letting older men marry girls under the age of 16.

 Ellie Flynn travels to the USA to visit states poised to reconsider their child marriage laws.
 South Carolina is considering closing its 'marry-your-rapist' loophole that allows girls under 16 to marry if they are pregnant and have a parent’s consent.
 Visiting the record office in Spartanburg County, Ellie finds 16 child marriages in the county in the last decade.
 In ten of those cases, the groom could have been prosecuted under statutory rape laws.

 One of these marriages was between teenager Keri, then 15, and Paul, then 24.
 When Keri became pregnant, Paul agreed to marry her and help look after the baby in order to avoid prison.
 This raises a central question for Ellie: whose rights are more important: the underage, pregnant girl or the unborn, potentially fatherless baby?